-CNAME setup is a manual process generally available to paid CloudFlare plans only, at the Business level or higher, where authoritative DNS remains elsewhere, and one or more CNAMEs are delegated to use Cloudflare using CNAME DNS record(s).
+CNAME setup is a manual process available to paid Cloudflare plans only at the Business or Enterprise level.
+With CNAME setup, authoritative DNS remains elsewhere, and one or more subdomains are delegated to use Cloudflare using CNAME DNS record(s).
 You do not need to use this if you've already changed nameservers to Cloudflare and want us to be your authoritative DNS provider.

-First, contact CloudFlare with the domain you would like to test CNAME with via our Support site.
+First, submit a ticket with the domain you would like to set up via CNAME.

 Use the subject line "CNAME setup <domain>" for faster review.

-If you are approved for the CNAME setup - per our review process and policies - the process is described below.
+If approved for CNAME setup - per our review process and policies - the process is as follows:

-1 -- Create a CloudFlare account and start adding your website, following the website instructions.
+- Create a Cloudflare account and add your website, following the standard process.

-6 -- CloudFlare's automated checker will verify the presence of the TXT record and email you confirmation of completion.
-(May take a few hours.)
+- Cloudflare will verify the presence of the TXT record automatically and email you confirmation of completion.
+(This may take a few hours.)

 When you reach Step 7 above, after verification of your TXT record is complete, use these formats.

-The edit to the CNAME on your authoritiative DNS editor (not in CloudFlare's DNS settings) is to append .cdn.cloudflare.net.
+The edit to the CNAME on your authoritative DNS editor (not in Cloudflare's DNS settings) is to append .cdn.cloudflare.net to the entire hostname.
 The format of the CNAME record will be like this:

-The logical flow of a CNAME lookup is show in the diagram below:
+The logical flow of a CNAME lookup is shown in the diagram below:

 More on SSL

-Once the record is live, you'll have two ways to disable CloudFlare, if you ever need to.
+Once the record is live, you'll have two ways to disable Cloudflare:

-1) On the CloudFlare DNS Settings page, disable the proxy (click the cloud to Grey).
-You'll still use CloudFlare DNS for that record, if your authoritative doesn't change, but it will be DNS only: no security or acceleration.
+1) On the Cloudflare DNS Settings page, disable the proxy (toggle the cloud to grey).
+You'll still use Cloudflare DNS for that record.
+If your authoritative DNS doesn't change, but it will be DNS only, you will receive no security or acceleration benefits from using Cloudflare.